 - Marketing email messages target entire market segments, but each message is individual

 Your marketing email messages aren't just standard messages with giant To or Bcc fields.
 Long lists of recipients are difficult to manage and analyse, and messages that do this will typically get swept up by spam filters and never be delivered to your contacts.
-In Dynamics 365 Marketing, you'll target a single marketing email message design to an entire marketing segment, but each individual message is personalized for each recipient and delivered, one at a time, from your organization to the recipient.
+In Dynamics 365 Marketing, you'll target a single marketing email message design to an entire marketing segment, but each individual message is personalised for each recipient and delivered, one at a time, from your organisation to the recipient.

 - Marketing email messages are hosted by the marketing services, so you must "go live" rather than just send messages.

-Live messages are hosted by a marketing service linked to your Dynamics 365 Marketing instance, where they are kept ready to be personalized and sent to individual recipients any number of times.
+Live messages are hosted by a marketing service linked to your Dynamics 365 Marketing instance, where they are kept ready to be personalised and sent to individual recipients any number of times.
 You can think of a live marketing email message as a master document that stays on your server and typically includes active logic, ready to generate and send individual email messages when called from a customer journey.

 - Required content and automated error-checking help improve deliverability and ensure compliance

 When you try to go live with a message, the system checks for common technical errors and makes sure it includes all required content.
-Required content includes features that will help maintain your organization's email reputation and features that are typically required by email-marketing regulations in most countries and regions (such as the CAN-SPAM regulations in the United States).
-Required features include a subscription centre link (so contacts can manage their email subscriptions with you), your organization's physical address, a message subject, and a valid return address.
+Required content includes features that will help maintain your organisation's email reputation and features that are typically required by email-marketing regulations in most countries and regions (such as the CAN-SPAM regulations in the United States).
+Required features include a subscription centre link (so contacts can manage their email subscriptions with you), your organisation's physical address, a message subject, and a valid return address.